Support programmes: for now and later

 Working: good for integration and participation

 Work – including volunteer work – makes an important contribution to the integration of newcomers.
 It is good for asylum seekers and status holders to get work experience and to connect with Dutch people.
-More than 20 reception centres already have a participation desk, in which we offer volunteer work and other activities.
-Would you, as an organisation, like to know how to offer volunteer work or paid work?
+About 40 reception centres have already got a Meedoen-balie: a participation desk where we offer volunteering activities.

 Promising match with municipality

 The COA matches status holders to a municipality.
 When we do this, we look at where they have the best opportunities to build a new life and contribute to society.
 For all status holders, we make a digital client profile.
-It includes tools for municipalities to support the status holder in his integration and participation.
+Municipalities use the client profile to continue the integration and participation of the status holder in the municipality.